Are you wondering how to make people happy all of the time? I’m not sure that’s a wise endeavor, but let’s see if we can try.

-Because I could no longer fake my enthusiasm, I offered to resign.
+Because I could no longer fake my enthusiasm by quiet quitting, I offered to resign.
 And that’s when things got interesting.
 The Head of Content person started to panic.

 We had emergency meetings with the CMO and CEO about how we could better work together.
 But I wanted none of it because I knew my value to the company as its content creator, editor, and manager of a team of writers.
 If management hired this person for big bucks above me, then they should try to get their money’s worth from him.